open-mmlab/mmdetection/configs/libra_rcnn/README.md

 We provide config files to reproduce the results in the CVPR 2019 paper [Libra R-CNN](https://arxiv.org/pdf/1904.02701.pdf).

-The extended version of [Libra R-CNN](https://arxiv.org/pdf/2108.10175.pdf) is accpeted by IJCV.
+The extended version of [Libra R-CNN](https://arxiv.org/pdf/2108.10175.pdf) is accepted by IJCV.

 ```latex
 @inproceedings{pang2019libra,